hmcts/darts-api/README.md

 _Disclaimer: The script has been written to work using `bash`._

+## Dev/PR environments

+Please see the separate [Dev environment](https://tools.hmcts.net/confluence/display/DMP/Dev+environment) page on confluence for details.

+This repo contains overrides for the default dev environment configuration.
+For more details see the  [Dev chart overrides README](charts-dev-overrides/README.md), within the `charts-dev-overrides` directory.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details